morrownr/rtl8852bu/README.md

 ```

 Restart your computer.
 Use the BOOT menu from BIOS to boot.
 In the MOK
-managerment screen, select `reset MOK list`, then Reboot and retry from
+managerment screen, select `reset MOK list`, then reboot and retry from
 the above step `sudo make sign-install`.

+Note: If you use the Manual Installation Instructions, you will need to
+repeat the installation process each time a new kernel is installed in
+your distro.

 -----